deepin-community/rustc/src/doc/rustc-dev-guide/src/ty.md

 Recall that we represent a generic struct with `(AdtDef, substs)`.
 So why bother with this scheme?

-Well, the alternate way we could have choosen to represent types would be to always create a new, fully-substituted form of the `AdtDef` where all the types are already substituted.
+Well, the alternate way we could have chosen to represent types would be to always create a new, fully-substituted form of the `AdtDef` where all the types are already substituted.
 This seems like less of a hassle.
 However, the `(AdtDef, substs)` scheme has some advantages over this.